-As a writer for LAist.com (Los Angeles’ sister site to New York’s gothamist.com), Juliet has covered room escapes on three separate occasions:
+As a writer for LAist.com (Los Angeles’ sister site to New York’s gothamist.com.
+Links removed as the site has been deleted.), Juliet has covered room escapes on three separate occasions:

 - Get Locked in a Room for Fun: 6 Real Life Escape Games in Los Angeles, December 2014

 - Escape Games: More Rooms to get Locked in for Fun, April 2015